John Pugh (artist): Artist Statement

 "I am a trompe l’oeil artist focusing primarily on public art.
 I have found that the ‘language’ of life-size illusions allow me to effectively communicate with a very large audience.
 People take delight in being visually tricked.
 Once intrigued by the illusion, the viewer is invited to visually cross into the mural to explore and discover the deeper concept of the piece.
 I have also found that by creating architectural illusion that integrates with the existing environment both optically and aesthetically, the art transcends the separateness that public art sometimes produces.

-Public art is a very powerful form of communication, and with it comes great responsibility.
-To truly connect with most viewers the concept message needs to be an authentic one and in no way commercial.
-People crave human connection.
-Ironically, this humanistic draw is the most effective way to spur economic development.
+Public art is a form of communication.
+For a concept to connect with viewers, the message is typically non-commercial.
+Public art can foster human connection, which can concurrently stimulate economic development.

 John Pugh's Slowin' Down to Take a Look mural, a tribute to the band the Eagles and the centerpiece of Standin' on the Corner Park in Winslow, AZ.

 With a clear intention to create a public art attraction, I strive to design a mural in a way that is atypical or not in a commonplace mural format; that I “think of the box”.
 Often this includes creating an illusion that is iconic or a dynamic anomaly.
 The passerby is much more apt to engage with an uncommon architectural event or phenomenon while he or she unconsciously surveys the urban landscape.

 Creating a ‘sense of place’ is paramount.
 It is important for me as an artist, to research the area and its community, formulating concepts based upon a multitude of historical, environmental, and cultural viewpoints.
 If the mural can serve to educate about the culture and heritage of a place, it will deepen roots, and create a pride of place.
 This inspires new possibilities, the sharing of ideas, and assist in bridging cultural gaps in the community.